mcmatan/int/README.md

 }
 ```

-- For problems like "Median of Two Sorted Arrays":
+- For problems like "Median of Two Sorted Arrays": (Missing example)
     - Iterate through one array while calculating the corresponding position in the second array
     - Use separator indices instead of value indices since one array might contain all target values
     - Right pointer starts at array length (not length - 1) when using separator indices